 Shanwei Guangdong, China Travel Guide

 Red Bay (红海湾 - Honghaiwan): A national scenic area, Red Bay is famous for its coastal landscapes, beautiful beaches, and offshore islands.
-The area includes the Red Bay Peninsula, with its distinct red-colored cliffs, and several islets.
+The area contains the Red Bay Peninsula, with its distinct red-colored cliffs, and several islets.
 Its name comes from the red soil and rocks found by its shores.

 Early mornings are best for photography, avoiding both crowds and midday heat.